-Typically, despite there being obvious substantial differences in designs for sites like Walmart and Target to “industry insiders”, to the end user larger e-commerce site designs are experienced as, more or less, variations on a theme.
+Typically, despite there being obvious substantial differences in UX designs for sites like Walmart and Target to “industry insiders”, to the end user larger e-commerce site designs are experienced as, more or less, variations on a theme.
 While some aspects of design differ, for most users the design aesthetics of larger e-commerce sites rarely has much impact on their decision whether or not to purchase from the site.

 In contrast, DTC users tend to want to feel like a site is representative of their own individual taste, or at least that the site’s design aesthetics aren’t offensive to them.

 Indeed, some users during testing were observed to abandon sites solely due to their dislike of the design aesthetics — not even venturing off the homepage to make their determination.